 COLORS: Black

 These high-end gloves feature waterproof, windproof, and breathable shells.
 A GORE-TEX insulation layer delivers maximum cold weather protection.
-Additionally, the soft goat leather palms provide a tactile grip with touchscreen compatible index finger area and thumbs to operate devices without removing the mittens.
-The Outdoor Research Carbide Sensor Gloves and Mittens also have a soft suede nose wipe on the thumb for added convenience.
+Additionally, the soft goat leather palms provide a tactile grip with touchscreen compatible index finger area and thumbs to operate devices without removing the glove.
+The Outdoor Research Carbide Sensor Gloves also have a soft suede nose wipe on the thumb for added convenience.

 Pros: